CarlFlo/dootBot/README.md

 - Engaging the users by providing daily tasks

+- User activities with progression

 - Music player with queue

-- Progression!

-- SQLite database

 ## Commands